U.S. imposes sweeping human rights sanctions on China, Myanmar and North Korea | Law-Order

 China's embassy in Washington denounced the U.S. move as "serious interference in China's internal affairs" and a "severe violation of basic norms governing international relations."
 Embassy spokesman Liu Pengyu said it would do "grave harm to China-U.S. relations" and urged Washington to rescind the decision.

 The North Korean mission at the United Nations and the Washington embassies of Myanmar and Bangladesh did not immediately respond to requests for comment.
-The measures are the latest in a raft of sanctions timed to coincide with Biden's two-day virtual Summit for Democracy https://www.reuters.com/world/us/biden-summit-democracy-rally-nations-against-rising-authoritarianism-2021-12-09, where he announced initiatives to bolster democracy around the world and support for pro-democracy legislation in the United States.
+The measures are the latest in a raft of sanctions timed to coincide with Biden's two-day virtual Summit https://www.reuters.com/world/us/biden-summit-democracy-rally-nations-against-rising-authoritarianism-2021-12-09 for Democracy, where he announced initiatives to bolster democracy around the world and support for pro-democracy legislation in the United States.

 Biden said on Friday that commitments made by some of the more than 100 world leaders at the summit would push back against rising autocracy around the world, fight corruption and promote human rights.
 "This is going to help seed fertile ground for democracy to bloom around the world," he said in a speech closing the summit.